 The ooey gooey cheese may escape some of your pretzel bombs.
 That is a beautiful thing!
 Scoop all that cheesy goodness up onto the plate and serve.
 Your guests will go crazy over them.

-COOKS NOTE: You can mix the dough by hand if you do not have a stand mixer.
+DONNA'S NOTES: You can mix the dough by hand if you do not have a stand mixer.
 Add water, yeast and sugar to a large bowl.
 Once the yeast blooms stir in the salt and the flour.
 Mix with a spoon.
 Turn dough out onto floured counter top and knead for 3-5 minutes until dough is no longer sticky.
 Proceed with remaining instructions.

 I microwaved the beer in a glass microwave safe measuring cup, 15 seconds at a time until it was 110-120 degrees.